cenzwong/hashnode-backup/ckuewkb4i00e1vps19rw692q2.md

-## Data Analytics with PySpark using HPE Ezmeral Container Platform
+## [HPE Dev] Data Analytics with PySpark using HPE Ezmeral Container Platform

 *This blog is posted along with Blog from  [HPE Dev](https://developer.hpe.com/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform/) *